stl3/AlienGraph/About.md

 </strong>
 </center>

+## Tenets

+- All content added will be 100% Open Source and can be freely replicated by any party.
+- Anyone can contribute.
+- We are a community of builders and researchers who accept everyone and anyone.
+- Content shall be professional, authentic, and valid when applicable.

 ## What Is This?

-[Obsidian](https://obsidian.md/) allows us to Tag, Link, and aggregate data together to find trends and commonalities as well as easily search for related content.
+[Obsidian](https://obsidian.md/) allows us to Tag, Link, and aggregate data together to find trends and commonalities as well as easily search for related content by simply writing notes in [Markdown](https://www.markdownguide.org/cheat-sheet/) (see the [[Markdown-Cheat-Sheet.pdf]]).
 It uses [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory) to map relationships between objects commonly known as "Nodes".
 For example, in the image below we can see the following relationships:

 (Person) **EBOscientistA** wrote (Intelligence) **Reddit Post** article in which (Person) **Gary Nolan** commented on and (Person) **Bob Lazar** has similar intelligence on.